esiabri/isoCycle/README.md

 On this Google Colab (linked above), you can use isoCycle online to analyze your own data.
 All you need to do is upload your recorded spike times to your Google Drive in a .npy file.
 IsoCycle will then extract the times of the cycle you choose (e.g., gamma, theta, etc.) from your data.
 <br>If you're using kilosort/phy for spike sorting, you can use this [matlab function](https://github.com/esiabri/isoCycle/blob/main/isoCycle/files/isoCycleInput_build.m) to generates the .npy file for this google colab.</p>

+## GPU acceleration
+<p> isoCycle employs a decoder developed with TensorFlow.
+Leveraging a GPU significantly reduces execution time, a factor particularly crucial for long recordings.
+However, configuring your GPU to work with TensorFlow requires additional steps post-package installation.
+For quick guidance, please refer to the section [Setting up TensorFlow with GPU Support](#setting-up-tensorflow-with-gpu-support).

 ## Installation
 <p>